 Blackstone directly and indirectly owns or controls hotels that we manage or franchise and for which we receive fees in connection with the related management and franchise contracts.
 Our maximum exposure to loss related to these hotels is limited to the amounts discussed below; therefore, our involvement with these hotels does not expose us to additional variability or risk of loss.
-Due to continued sales of the Company's common stock, Blackstone was no longer considered a related party of the Company as of October 1, 2017.
-As such, only financial information related to Blackstone as of December 31, 2016 and for the nine months ended September 30, 2017 and the years ended December 31, 2016 and 2015 is included in the following tables, which summarize amounts included in our consolidated financial statements related to their management and franchise contracts:
+Due to sales of the Company's common stock, Blackstone was no longer considered a related party of the Company as of October 1, 2017.
+Amounts included in our consolidated statements of operations related to these management and franchise contracts, for the period of time Blackstone was considered a related party, for the years ended December 31, 2017 and 2016 primarily included: (i) management and franchise fees of \$24 million and \$42 million, respectively; (ii) other revenues from managed and franchised properties of \$113 million and \$144 million, respectively.
+Additionally, our consolidated statements of cash flows included \$11 million of contract acquisition costs related to these management and franchise contracts for the year ended December 31, 2017.